Patrick Watts: BTCC Peugeot

 Watts driving for Peugeot at Brands Hatch during the 1994 British Touring Car Championship season.

-In 1994 he replaced Robb Gravett in the Peugeot Sport team with the Peugeot 405.
+In 1994, Watts replaced Robb Gravett in the Peugeot Sport team with the Peugeot 405.
 A good year for both driver and team saw him end the year in eighth place, including four podium finishes.
 Team mate for 1994, Eugene O'Brien, was replaced by newcomer Simon Harrison in 1995.
 A slightly more troubled season ended with Watts in tenth place with two podiums.

-The new look Total Team Peugeot had a new car in 1996 with the all new Peugeot 406, along with a new team mate for Watts.
+The new look Total Team Peugeot had a new car in 1996 with the Peugeot 406, along with a new teammate for Watts.
 Harrison was replaced with 1992 champion and fellow Farnborough racer Tim Harvey.
-It what was always going to be a year of learning for Peugeot, the car failed to perform on the track, and he finished one down in sixteenth place, one position behind Harvey the lowest position for a works driver.
+The car failed to perform on the track, and he finished one down in sixteenth place, one position behind Harvey the lowest position for a works driver.

 Despite higher hopes for 1997 with MSD running the team, the car performed little better despite an improvement towards the end of the season.
-In Germany the car was dominating but the British effort struggled mainly due to internal team problems and budget restrictions.
-Again he finished the year down in sixteenth.
+In Germany, the car was dominating but the British effort struggled mainly due to internal team problems and budget restrictions.
+He once again finished the year down in sixteenth.
 With the team struggling, he left at the end of the year following a final race at that year's Bathurst 1000 teamed with Neil Crompton, but failing to finish.
 He was replaced in 1998 by Paul Radisich who found the team a problem also and fared even worse than Patrick.

 Post BTCC

-He competed in the first two rounds of the Australian Super Touring Championship in 1999 (Peugeot 406), winning one race at round one and finishing 2nd in both races of round two After that he has done a few rallies including the Armajaro British Historic Rally Championship which he won in 2006 and finished second in 2007.
+Watts competed in the first two rounds of the Australian Super Touring Championship in 1999 (Peugeot 406), winning one race at round one and finishing second in both races of round two After that he has done a few rallies including the Armajaro British Historic Rally Championship which he won in 2006 and finished second in 2007.
 His Touring Car efforts of the nineties were recognised in 2004 when he was selected to drive in the BTCC Masters, where his race ended after a collision with Jason Plato.

-He now competes in an Allard J2 and FIA mustang and has recently bought the ex-works Computervision MG Metro Turbo he used in BTCC in 1984 and Peugeot 406 that he used successfully in Australia in 1999.
+Watts now competes in an Allard J2 and FIA mustang and has recently bought the ex-works Computervision MG Metro Turbo he used in BTCC in 1984 and Peugeot 406 that he used successfully in Australia in 1999.

 In 2017, Watts drove in the Dunlop Endurance championship in Cuda Drinks-entered Ginetta G50 with Richard Burrows.
 They finished 24th in race one and 13th in race two at Silverstone.

-Patrick is CEO of recycling company Sweeep Kuusakoski, one of the biggest recyclers of electronic components in the world.
+Watts is CEO of recycling company Sweeep Kuusakoski, one of the biggest recyclers of electronic components in the world.